 How can I participate?

-Two comprehensive efforts represent the most important observational studies of FTD in the United States today:
+The ARTFL–LEFFTDS Longitudinal Frontotemporal Lobar Degeneration (ALLFTD) Study combines two comprehensive efforts that represent the most important observational studies of FTD in the United States today:

-- ARTFL –Advancing Research and Treatment of Frontotemporal Lobar Degeneration (ARTFL) is a natural-history study of FTD, open to anyone with an FTD disorder.
+- ARTFL –Advancing Research and Treatment of Frontotemporal Lobar Degeneration (ARTFL) is a natural-history study of FTD.
+It is open to anyone with an FTD disorder, as well as to family members of individuals with genetically-caused FTD.
 ARTFL is funded by the NIH and is part of the Rare Diseases Clinical Research Network.

-- LEFFTDS – The Longitudinal Evaluation of Familial Frontotemporal Dementia Subjects (LEFFTDS) conducts longitudinal studies of individuals who have mutations in the three genes most commonly affected in FTD: MAPT, GRN, or C9orf72.
+- LEFFTDS – The Longitudinal Evaluation of Familial Frontotemporal Dementia Subjects (LEFFTDS) conducts longitudinal studies of individuals from families with known mutations in the three genes most commonly affected in FTD: MAPT, GRN, or C9orf72.
 A primary goal of LEFFTDS is to identify the most robust and reliable methods to track disease progression in familial FTD so that disease-modifying therapeutic trials can be designed appropriately.

 Much FTD research in the U.S. is conducted by physicians within the federally funded network of Alzheimer’s Disease Research Centers (ADRCs).
 In Canada, several university medical schools and health sciences centers are conducting FTD research.
 AFTD lists centers with a known interest in FTD on our website on the U.S. and Canadian Regional pages.